zauker/wheater-api/README.md

 We should consider to introduce a Redis caching system to reduce the use of external API, it improves the performance and might be useful in case of API with a free tier quota or pay per use formula.

 We should consider to introduce a mock server for testing external API, in this way test are faster and API doesn't consume the free tier quota for testing.

+### New routes

+We plan to build new routes to store and retrieve city/forecast data.
+All information and documentation about this task are under `docs/new-api` folder.

 ## License